 Over the last 15 years, I’ve painted mainly in oils and permanently exhibit and sell my work at the Mulberry Tree Gallery in Swanage on the Isle of Purbeck.
 I’ve completed a number of private commissions and have exhibited with both the Molesey Art Society and the Purbeck Artists’ collective at a number of locations in Dorset and along the Thames in Surrey, from Richmond and Kingston to Molesey and Walton.
 This fertile ground for painters, made popular by the Impressionists.
 I’ve also held a number of solo exhibitions, opening my studio to visitors at the foot of Ballard Down between Studland and Swanage and in the Winning Gallery in Hampton Court Village

-I’m so proud to have been the Swanage Lifeboat Station’s Artist in Residence this year as it celebrates its 150th anniversary.
-It has been a rare privilege to witness the work of such inspiring and talented people and I’ve had the daunting task of capturing this in an initial series of five paintings for display at the Anniversary Celebration on 13th and 14th September this year
+I’m very proud to have been the Swanage Lifeboat Station’s Artist in Residence as it celebrated its 150th anniversary in 2005.
+It has been a rare privilege to witness the work of such inspiring and talented people and I’ve had the daunting task of capturing this in an initial series of six paintings.
+Displayed at the Anniversary Celebration in September last year, they will again be shown this year during the Station’s “Launch a Memory” lifeboat programme, involving up to 10,000 donors.

 As you’ll see from MY WORK, my paintings are drawn from life: observations of recreation, work and service in the UK